-LevelofServcie% = 2 percent or the Level of Service % elected by the customer
+Levelof Service% = 2 percent or the Level of Service % elected by the customer

-DemandRate = the applicable monthly NR Demand Rate as specified in the NR-26 rate schedule, Section 2.2.1
+DemandRate = the applicable monthly NR Demand Rate as specified in the NR-26 Rate Schedule, Section 2.2.1

 A monthly check will be performed to verify that the customer's Actual Capacity Use in any hour of the month did not exceed the monthly amount of capacity purchased from BPA.
-The monthly amount of capacity purchased from BPA in a month is equal to the Level of Service % plus four percent multiplied by the MonthlyPeak.
-The Actual Capacity Used in an hour is equal to the actual hourly kWh load of the NLSLs for that hour minus the non-federal resources supplied in that same hour.
-The Unauthorized Increase Charge (UAI) (GRSP II.N) shall apply in any hour where the Actual Capacity Used exceeds the monthly amount of capacity purchased from BPA after being rounded down to a whole MWh.
+The monthly amount of capacity purchased from BPA in a month is equal to the Level of Service percent plus 4 percent multiplied by the MonthlyPeak.
+The Actual Capacity Used in an hour is equal to the measured kWh load of the NLSLs for that hour minus the non-federal resources supplied in that same hour.
+The Unauthorized Increase Charge (UAI) (GRSP II.N) will apply in any hour where the Actual Capacity Used, rounded down to a whole megawatthour, exceeds the monthly amount of capacity purchased from BPA.